 Youth and teens

 - Caregivers continue to play an important role in youth’s lives as they age into adolescence.
-Having conversations about the risks and harms with substance misuse is vital.
+Having conversations about the risks and harms with substance use is vital.
 Learn more at Health Canada, PAD, Canadian Centre on Substance Use and Addiction or Drug Free Kids.

 - To learn more about the facts and risks when medications are mixed, visit Drug Cocktails.